NateEag/nateeag.com/drafts/dan-baer.md

 https://pbs.twimg.com/media/EWOtgoVXsAMY-6T.jpg

-I immediately became desperately curious how someone could swap Dan Baer's actual job of "deputy assistant secratary for the Bureau of Democracy, Human Rights, and Labor at the U.S. Department of State" for the erroneous label of "interior designer."
+I immediately became desperately curious how someone could swap Dan Baer's actual job of "deputy assistant secretary for the Bureau of Democracy, Human Rights, and Labor at the U.S. Department of State" for the erroneous label of "interior designer."